Your browser does not support the running script, you cannot get a perfect browsing

 Later, you'll visit Jakar Dzong.
 According to legend, in 1549, a group of lamas gathered to find a suitable location for a monastery.
 Suddenly, a magnificent white bird took flight and landed on a hill spur.
 This extraordinary event was interpreted as a universal sign, leading to the selection of that very hill for the construction of the monastery, which came to be known as Jakar Dzong.
 The sheer magnificence and scale of Jakar Dzong, coupled with the stone pathway meandering through the verdant forest, have enchanted countless travelers.
 Established in 1549 AD under the guidance of Lam Ngagi Wangchuk, who journeyed to Bhutan to disseminate the teachings of Drukpa Kagyu, Jakar Dzong stands as a resplendent and formidable structure.
 Ascending to the top of Jakar Dzong, you'll be rewarded with an awe-inspiring view of the enchanting Choekar Valley in Bumthang.

-If you have enough time, don't miss the opportunity to explore the Yathra Weaving Centre, a delightful establishment that showcases textiles crafted from sheep and yak wool.
+If time permit, don't miss the opportunity to explore the Yathra Weaving Centre (Optional), a delightful establishment that showcases textiles crafted from sheep and yak wool.
 At the center, you will witness skilled women intricately weaving designs on their backstrap looms, observe the natural dyeing process of wool, and gain insight into other fascinating techniques.
 Yathra refers to the traditional wool weaving style characterized by elaborate patterns indigenous to the Chumey Valley in central Bhutan's Bumthang region.
 It is worth noting that almost every family in Chumey owns a backstrap loom, and girls as young as 8 years old are learning the art of weaving.
 The Yathra products available at the center make for unique and cherished souvenirs, serving as the primary source of income for the people of Bumthang.

 DiningDining: